Sexual selection: In arthropods

 Sexual selection occurs in a wide range of spider species, both before and after copulation.
 Post-copulatory sexual selection involves sperm competition and cryptic female choice.
 Sperm competition occurs where the sperm of more than one male competes to fertilise the egg of the female.
 Cryptic female choice involves the expelling of a male's sperm during or after copulations.

 Many forms of sexual selection exist among the insects.
 Parental care is often provided by female insects, as in bees, but male parental care is found in belostomatid water bugs, where the male, after fertilizing the eggs, allows the female to glue her eggs onto his back.
 He broods them until the nymphs hatch 2–4 weeks later.
 The eggs are large and reduce the ability of the male to fertilise other females and catch prey, and increases its predation risk.

 Among the fireflies (Lampyrid beetles), males fly in darkness and emit a species-specific pattern of light flashes, which are answered by perching receptive females.
 The colour and temporal variation of the flashes contribute to success in attracting females.

+Among the beetles, sexual selection is common.
+In the mealworm beetle, Tenebrio molitor, males release pheromones to attract females to mate.
+Females choose mates based on whether they are infected, and on their mass.

+In molluscs

+Postcopulatory intersexual selection occurs in Idiosepius paradoxus, the Japanese pygmy squid.
+Males place their spermatangia on an external location on the female's body.
+The female physically removes spermatangia of males she is presumed to favour less.

 In amphibians and reptiles

 Many amphibians have annual breeding seasons with male–male competition.
 Males arrive at the water's edge first in large numbers, and produce a wide range of vocalizations to attract mates.
 Among frogs, the fittest males have the deepest croaks and the best territories; females select their mates at least partly based on the depth of croaking.
 This has led to sexual dimorphism, with females larger than males in 90% of species, and male fighting to access females.
-Some species, like P. bibronii, are polyandrous, with one female mating with multiple males.
+Spikethumb frogs are suggested to engage in male-male competition with their elongated prepollex to maintain their mating site.
+The prepollex, which serves as a rudimentary digit, contains a projecting spine that may be used during this combat, leaving scars on the heads and forelimbs of other males.

 Many different tactics are used by snakes to acquire mates.
-Ritual combat between males for the females they want to mate with includes topping, a behavior exhibited by most viperids in which one male will twist around the vertically elevated fore body of its opponent and forcing it downward.
-It is common for neck biting to occur while the snakes are entwined.
+Ritual combat between males for the females they want to mate with includes topping, a behaviour exhibited by most viperids, in which one male twists around the vertically elevated fore body of its opponent and forcing it downward.
+Neck biting is common while the snakes are entwined.